carboncoop/tesla-gateway-ha-component/README.md

 ## Installation

-Install the repository through HACS or by copying the `custom_components/tesla_gateway` folder into your `custom_components` folder.
+Install the repository through HACS by adding a custom repository or by manually copying the `custom_components/tesla_gateway` folder into your `custom_components` folder.

 ## Configuration